Skip to content

 Writing to an output directory

-When reading from an input folder, Dorado aligner also supports writing aligned files to an output directory, which will preserve the file structure of the inputs:
+When reading from an input folder, Dorado aligner also supports writing aligned files to an output directory.
+The output directory is formatted in the MinKNOW output structure.

 dorado aligner <index> <calls-dir> --output-dir <output-dir>